-- ▷ Do not damage the thread of the thread bolts when changing the wheel. - ▷ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 245). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
-The firm seating of the wheels and the function of the braking system depend on this. - Wheel rims and tyres not permitted for use with the vehicle can jeopardize road safety. - ▷ Do not replace wheels cross-wise.
+- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - ▷ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 306). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
+Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - ➤ The use of wheel rims or tyres that are not approved for the vehicle can make it less than fully roadworthy; such wheel rims or tyres must be separately inspected and approved by an accredited test centre. - ▷ Do not replace wheels cross-wise.

 - ▶ Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - ▷ Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
-Only use the wheel rim and tyre sizes stated in the vehicle documents. - ➤ The on-board tool set is adapted to the mounted wheel nuts or wheel bolts.
-When alloy wheel rims are mounted, carry an appropriate tool for the spare wheel (steel wheel rim) in the vehicle. - When alloy wheel rims are mounted, the wheel nuts or wheel bolts for the spare wheel (steel wheel rim) are located in the drawer in the kitchen unit. - > Further information can be found in the instruction manual of the base vehicle.
+Only use the wheel rim and tyre sizes stated in the vehicle documents. - > Further information can be found in the instruction manual of the base vehicle.